-At Hope-Based Problem Mitigation, our mission is to help you help your clients improve their mental health and well-being by providing a framework and therapeutic REPRODUCIBLE resources for successfully transcending problems, mitigating their impact, and eventually eliminating them altogether.
-Problem Mitigation Therapy can be used for de
+Research shows that hope can be used in individual and group therapy to help clients improve their mental health and overall well-being.
+Hope is a therapeutic framework and REPRODUCIBLE resources for successfully transcending problems, mitigating their impact, and eventually eliminating them altogether.
+Hope can be developed to reduce dep

-At Hope-Based Problem Mitigation, our mission is to help you help your clients improve their mental health and well-being by providing a framework and therapeutic REPRODUCIBLE resources for successfully transcending problems, mitigating their impact, and eventually eliminating them altogether.
-Problem Mitigation Therapy can be used for depression, anxiety, stress, clients who feel stuck, and much more.
+Research shows that hope can be used in individual and group therapy to help clients improve their mental health and overall well-being.
+Hope is a therapeutic framework and REPRODUCIBLE resources for successfully transcending problems, mitigating their impact, and eventually eliminating them altogether.
+Hope can be developed to reduce depression, anxiety, stress, clients who feel stuck, and much more.

-At Hope-Based Problem Mitigation, we understand that career issues can be traumatic and stressful.
-We are committed to developing and providing career-related resources to help clients transcend their situations.
+The Hierarchy of Hope can be used in conjunction with traditional career and job search strategies.
+Career issues can be traumatic and stressful.
+We are committed to developing and providing hope-related career resources to help clients transcend their situations.
 Whether clients are experiencing downsizing, termination, relocation, career advancement, release from incarceration, or many other career issues, we can help!

-Hope-Based Problem Mitigation (HBPM) aims to equip therapists, teachers, and other helping professionals with a unique Positive Psychology approach.
-We are dedicated to ensuring that HBPM is available to all helping professionals who want to help clients and students harness the healing power of hope to transcend mental health service problems, career issues, and blocks to learning.
+Hope-Based Problem Mitigation (HBPM) Institute aims to equip therapists, teachers, and other helping professionals with a unique Positive Psychology approach called The Hierarchy of Hope.
+We are dedicated to ensuring that Hierarchy of Hope Training is available to all helping professionals who want to help clients and students harness the healing power of hope to transcend mental health service problems, career issues, and blocks to learning.

+Micro-traumas have increased in our lives.
+Hope is needed now more than ever before.
 Carl Jung was the first to suggest that life’s most significant problems, crises, and difficulties cannot be solved or fixed but only outgrown or transcended.
-HBPM provides a Positive Psychology therapeutic framework, clinical process, and resources for helping clients generate hope, focus on reaching their full potential, and mitigate their problems.
+Our therapeutic approaches offer a Positive Psychology therapeutic framework, clinical process, and resources to help clients generate hope, focus on reaching their full potential, and overcome their problems.

-Our team consists of experienced mental health service therapists with diverse therapeutic backgrounds interest in Positive Psychology and Hope.
-We are passionate about helping your clients and students succeed and are committed to delivering exceptional service by providing professional resources, reproducible workbooks, assessments, and training related to HBPM.
+Our team consists of experienced mental health service therapists with diverse therapeutic backgrounds, interested in Positive Psychology, Hope, and transcendence.
+We are passionate about helping your clients and students succeed, and we are committed to delivering exceptional service through professional resources, reproducible workbooks, assessments, and training related to the Hierarchy of Hope.

 We believe a lack of hope is at the core of many mental health issues.

 Clients are taught to think optimistically and find "something" that allows them to transcend needs, problems, negative emotions, and stressors.
-Based on the Positive Psychology of creating and uncovering hope through meaning, Transcendent Goals motivate clients to reach their full potential (i.e., curing cancer).
+Based on the Positive Psychology of creating and uncovering hope through meaning and finding purpose in life.

-Clients identify and develop the areas where they excel, and learn to enter “flow” states to fully engage by participating in activities they are passionate about and serving the world.
-Positive Psychology tells people how to use their skills and talents to reach their fullest potential and transcend their problems
+Clients identify and develop their areas of excellence, and learn to enter “flow” states by engaging in activities they are passionate about and serving the world.
+Positive Psychology tells people how to use their skills and talents to reach their fullest potential and build a bright future.

 Clients feel a sense of accomplishment upon which they can build.
 Explore sources of hope and positive self-esteem achieved through positive psychology.
 Accomplishment is achieved by reflecting on past achievements and exploring options and possibilities for future success.